Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 - Find the user you wish to remove, go to the Status column, and click (Delete).

-- Click Unenroll on the confirmation page.
+- Click Unenroll in the confirmation dialog box.

 Attention: You won't be able to manually remove an Instructor of record or Registered Student, since they were added via Bionic: